tk-notes/lucas-meier-blog/content/notes/2022/08/on-verifying-public-coin-protocols-inside-zk-proofs/index.md

 If the commitment amounts to just hashing the inputs, this might still be advantageous if more complex sampling is needed, for example if you need to sample trits or a sampling without repetition from a subset, etc.

+# Addendum

+This also works if you actually send the messages $M_i$ rather than commitments, which might be interesting in certain cases, like MPC in the head.